snipe/banbuilder/README.md

 Banbuilder is a PHP function and bad word database for profanity filtering.
 The PHP script uses regex to intelligently look for "leetspeak"-style numeric or symbol replacements.

-The database of profanity is located in the `en.wordlist-regex.php` file, and is a simple PHP array.
+The databasea of profanity are located in the `*.wordlist-regex.php` files, and is a simple PHP array.
+So far we have translations for:

+* US English
+* Spain Spanish
+* France French
+* Netherlands Dutch

 **We are actively looking for translation files!**